-This course will incorporate the evidence-based practices (EBPs) relevant to characteristics of students with mild disabilities, etiology of mild disabilities, and inclusionary practices.
+This course will incorporate the evidence-based practices (EBPs) relevant to characteristics of students with mild disabilities, etiology of mild disabilities, inclusionary practices.
 Evidence for the selected research-based practices is informed by meta-analysis, literature reviews/synthesis, the technical assistance networks which provide web-based resources, and the national organizations whose mission is to support students with disabilities.
 We address both promising and emerging practices in the field of special education.
 This course will provide opportunities for teacher candidates/students to take an active, decision-making role to thoughtfully select, modify, apply, and evaluate EBPs in order to improve outcomes for students with disabilities.

-Required Textbooks
+Required Textbook

-Archer, Anita, & Hughes, Charles (2010).
-Explicit instruction: Effective and efficient teaching (1st ed.).
-Guilford Press.
+Archer, A. L. & Hughes, C. A. (2010).
+Explicit instruction: Effective and efficient teaching.
+New York, NY: Guilford Press.

-Raymond, E. B. (2017).
-Learners with mild disabilities: A characteristics approach (5th ed.).
-Upper Saddle River, NJ: Pearson.
+Henley, M., Ramsey, R. S. & Algozzine, R. F. (2009).
+Characteristics of and strategies for teaching students with mild disabilities (6th ed.).
+Upper Saddle River, NJ: Pearson